decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 1.3 Components of IR System

-> PYQ: Explain the components of information retrieval in detail.
-(2022-Jul, 15 marks)

 #### 1. Document Collection
 - The set of documents to be searched
 - Can include web pages, PDFs, emails, articles